Krestle80/seaBackground/README.md

 # Sea Background
 ![Sea Background](seaBackground.png)
 ## Description
 The goal of this project was to create an infinitely running background that had bubbles animated to be rising from the bottom.
-Mostly to learn more about using and animating with canvas HTML.
+Mostly to learn more about using and animating with HTML5 canvas.
 In the end there are three diffrent sized custom bubble pngs that follow a randomly selected route to the top from a choice of three.
 Shout out to Frank's Laboratory youtube channel for giving me the idea and teching me some of the techniques I used here! particularly these two videos:

 [How to Make your Games look Great](https://www.youtube.com/watch?v=jl29qI62XPg),